zoemariezecher-cmd/Zoe/README.md

 ## Description
-Small project from school which serves as an extension to the traditional game "Rock-Paper-Scissors". the player competes against a computer and i added the elements "lizard" and "spock" from the Tv show "The Big Bang theory".
+Small project from school which serves as an extension to the traditional game "Rock-Paper-Scissors".
+The player competes against a computer and i added the elements "lizard" and "spock" from the Tv show "The Big Bang theory".

 ## Features
 - player against computer game